Pertussis

 • Diagnose using polymerase chain reaction testing or nasopharyngeal cultures; special media are required.

-• Treat with a macrolide antibiotic to ameliorate disease (during the catarrhal stage) or minimize transmission (during the paroxysmal stage and later).
+• Treat with a macrolide antibiotic to ameliorate disease (during the catarrhal stage) or to minimize transmission (during the paroxysmal stage and later).

 • Neither having the disease nor being vaccinated provides lifelong protection, although any subsequent disease tends to be milder.